-The beginning of every year is a great time to take an inventory of all your possessions.
-Once you’ve done so, you need to consider what you should keep, store, or get rid of for good!
-If you stored anything over the holidays for extra room, this means you already started decluttering.
-Clearing clutter for the New Year is a perfect way to start off with a clean closet!
+The beginning of every year is a great time to inventory all your possessions.
+Once you’ve done so, you must consider what you should keep, store, or get rid of for good!
+If you stored anything over the holidays for extra room, you have already started decluttering.
+Clearing clutter for the New Year is a perfect way to start with a clean closet!

 Think about whether it might be a good idea to keep some items in storage.
-Renting a self-storage unit can free up space that can be used for other things like holiday decorations, seasonal tools, heirlooms, and anything else you don’t use regularly, but also don’t want to get rid of either.
+Renting a self-storage unit can free up space that can be used for other things like holiday decorations, seasonal tools, heirlooms, and anything else you don’t use regularly but also doesn’t want to get rid of either.

-This concept sounds simple in theory, but how do you decide on what goes into storage?
+This concept sounds simple, but how do you decide what goes into storage?
 One rule of thumb is to separate your items into several main categories: Things to Toss or Donate; Things to Keep; Priceless Papers; and Seasonal Saves.

 Tips for Decluttering for the New Year